Jone Kalouniwai

 Jone Logavatu Kalouniwai is a major general in the Republic of Fiji Military Forces (RFMF) who currently serves as the commander of the Republic of Fiji Military Forces since 16 September 2021.
-Previously served as director general of National Security and Intelligence, Ministry of Defence and National Security from May 2020 to September 2021, he also served as section commander in Lebanon and instructor at the RFMF Training School.
+Previously named as director general of National Security and Intelligence, Ministry of Defence and National Security from May 2020 to September 2021, he also served as section commander in Lebanon and instructor at the RFMF Training School.

 Prior to his appointment as commander of RFMF, he was promoted to the rank of major general by the prime minister of Fiji on 4 October 2021.

 Career

 Kalouniwai joined the RFMF on 23 October 1987, however he was commissioned into the Officers Corp on 10 May 1992.

-Kalouniwai obtained military courses in Fiji in addition to receiving his training in Newzealand, Taiwan, India and Australia.
+Kalouniwai obtained military courses in Fiji in addition to receiving his training in New Zealand, Taiwan, India and Australia.
 While attending defense and peace keeping seminars, he visited the United States, United Kingdom, Sweden, Nepal, and South Korea.
 A graduate of the Australian War College, 2019, he also obtained defense training from Defence Services Staff College, India in 2008.

 He obtained his executive certificate in management from the Australian Maritime College, diploma in management from Central Queensland University, and MBA from the same university.
 He received his master's degree in defense and strategic studies from the University of Madras, Policy studies from Deakin University.